 Selecting a Data Integration Provider

-“Big data” is one of the most hot button topics in the modern business world, and as more and more organizations begin to see the critical value in data integration, an abundance of data integration vendors have began offering their services.
-However, while many have solid experience, they may lack the industry-specific knowledge necessary to handle your specific data integration process, or simply be ill-equipped to handle the scale of integration you need.
+“Big data” is one of the most hot button topics in the modern business world, and as more and more organizations begin to see the critical value in data integration, an abundance of data integration providers have begun offering their services.
+However, while many have solid experience, they may lack the industry-specific knowledge necessary to manage your specific data integration process, or simply be ill-equipped to handle the scale of integration you need.
 For many organizations, finding the time and resources necessary to vet vendors can be a challenge, and without an understanding of the data integration process, you may not know what questions to ask.

 Over the course of more than twenty years of experience managing data integration projects, DiCentral has received a variety of questions from prospective clients and partners.
 The best questions helped to clarify the process, defining the expectations of both the provider and customer, ensuring there were no surprises.
 We’ve compiled the top seven questions in our latest whitepaper, and encourage organizations to use them when searching for a data integration provider.